cceh/suffix-tree/README.rst

 - builds the tree in linear time with Ukkonen's algorithm,
 - does constant-time Lowest Common Ancestor retrieval.

-Three different builders have been implemented:

-- one that follows Ukkonen's original paper ([Ukkonen1995]_),
-- one that follows Gusfield's variant ([Gusfield1997]_),
-- and one simple naive algorithm.

 Being implemented in Python this tree is not very fast nor memory efficient.
 The building of the tree takes time proportional to the length of the string of symbols.
 The query time is proportional to the length of the query string.
-You can get a rough idea of the performance under: `Time Complexity`_.
 To get the best performance run with python -O.

 Documentation: https://cceh.github.io/suffix-tree/